 Success of our financial literacy partners is measured by improvements in knowledge of the above topics as well as participants’ increased interest in careers in business, finance and financial services.

 If your organization would like to start a financial literacy program but does not currently have the appropriate curriculum described above, please submit a grant application with a basic description of your program and your need for that curriculum.
 Voya Foundation has existing partners who we may connect you with to provide support to develop your financial literacy program.
-There may be an associated cost, which Voya Financial will only cover in certain circumstances.
+There may be an associated cost, which Voya Foundation will only cover in certain circumstances.

 The cornerstones of our financial literacy programming and the biggest measures of our success are the impacts of our two historical signature partners in financial literacy: Junior Achievement and the Voya-Girls Inc. Investment Challenge.